How to Make Inexpensive DIY Wireless Light Sconces

 Since our new sconces didn’t have a mounting plate, Robb had to re-create one.
+Fortunately, we have quite a pile of chippy wood left from various projects.
 We found an old piece of wood with enough thickness to hold the light in place.

-Once we had our piece of wood, all we had to do was decide how tall we wanted the mounting piece, and cut it to size.
+Once we had our piece of chippy wood with the perfect patina, all we had to do was decide how tall we wanted the mounting piece, and cut it to size.

 With both wood blocks cut & drilled, it was time to move the operation inside & start hanging stuff!
 We love using french cleats for all our wall hanging projects.
 If you’ve never used them before, they’re a life changer!

 Pro tip: a French cleat can help you hang almost anything more easily on the wall.
 Check out THIS post to see how we use French cleats to hang our heaviest items, including the large mirror that is between these DIY light sconces!